Best enterprise coaching platforms in 2026:

 What to look for in an enterprise coaching platform.

 Before comparing specific platforms, it helps to know what actually matters.
-These are the six criteria that separate platforms that produce results from platforms that produce invoices.
+These are the seven criteria that separate platforms that produce results from platforms that produce invoices.

 Pricing model

 Per-seat licensing charges for access regardless of usage.
 Usage-based pricing charges only for sessions delivered.
+Credit-based (Exec.com) and published per-user pricing (Risely) are newer variants.
 For organizations where not every employee will use coaching, per-seat models create waste.
 For organizations where everyone will use it, per-seat can be simpler to budget.

 Coach quality and matching